ShiqiP/2048-in-react/README.md

 Want to learn how to build this game from scratch using React & Next.js?
 I've got you covered!
 This project is part of an online course where I guide you through the entire process, step-by-step.

-Whether you're a beginner looking to enhance your skills or an experienced developer seeking a fun project, this course will take you through the core concepts of React while building a fully functional game.
+Whether you're a beginner looking to enhance your skills or an experiencedeveloper seeking a fun project, this course will take you through the core concepts of React while building a fully functional game.

 [![Build 2048 Game in React](https://assets.mateu.sh/assets/github-2048-in-react-readme)](https://assets.mateu.sh/r/github-2048-in-react-readme)